Mining One Bitcoin: Time, Difficulty, and Profitability

 Over these seven adjustment cycles, the total recalculation factor came out to 125.8646 / 155.973 ≈ 0.807.
 This means the effective time to mine 2,016 blocks over this period was roughly 1.24 times longer than the standard two weeks.
 Miners were shutting down, and difficulty obediently crawled downward.

-Factors influencing mining speed
+Factors that influence mining speed

 - Your equipment's hashrate.
 The higher your terahashes per second, the more lottery tickets you're holding.
 One S21 XP — 270 TH/s.
 One thousand of them — 270,000 TH/s.
-Speed scales with power.
+Speed scales up with power.

 - Competition.
 With Bitcoin's total hashrate sitting at around 800 EH/s, your personal 270 TH/s is roughly 0.0000003% of global power.
-In solo crypto mining, your average time to find one block?
+In solo crypto mining, what’s your average time to find one block?
 About 3,000 years.

 Relationship between difficulty and block generation time